NeoLeonn3/eurovision-voting-system-calculator/README.md

 ## To-Do List

-* Build the actual program
+* Add detailed voting results in the exported results (how many points each country got from each country)
 * Create Python notebooks to compare results with the current system
 * Export results (probably to JSON or CSV/TSV)
 * Take into consideration the tie-breakers